 Paint the shapes.
 Your child can explore how the watercolors work, changing the amounts of water and paint.
 Ask them what they thinks will happen if they only uses a little bit of water, what will happen if they uses more paint or what will happen when the water and paint mix together.
 They can also mix different colors now.

 Try painting half of a circle yellow and the other half blue.
 What happens in the middle?
 It turns green!
 Repeat with different primary color (red, yellow and blue) combinations.
 Your children don’t have to stick with the primaries.
 Encourage them to mix whatever colors they wants to.
+Let the paint dry.

 Put the bunny together.
 Your children can puzzle together the shapes, turning them into one bunny picture.
-Use the glue to attach the shapes to one another and to another piece of card stock paper.
+Use the glue to attach the shapes to one another and to another piece of cardstock paper.

-Pair This Easter Activity With Some of Our Favorite Bunny Books:
+Pair This Easter Activity With Bunny Books

 How to Extend This Art Project?